 INSERT INTO marathon_players (player_id, Name, Age, healthChecked, runCompleted, completionTime) VALUES('2','Suresh','27','-12','25','01:30:21');

-3. Now, let us fire the following select query to see what results are retrieved –
+3. Now, let’s execute the following select query to observe the retrieved results

 SELECT * FROM marathon_players;

 4. In the first record, Ramesh’s name was inserted and we specified the healthChecked and runCompleted columns as true and false, respectively.
 The insertion stored them as 1 and 0, respectively.
 In the second record, we stored the values -12 and 25 in the healthChecked and runCompleted columns, respectively, using the same format that we declared.
 Even though we declared those columns as BOOLEAN and BOOL, the database internally treated them as TINYINT datatypes, expanding the column length to store the values.

 5. IS TRUE, IS FALSE, IS NOT TRUE, IS NOT FALSE Clauses.